asluzh/PSTableauREST/docs/Set-TableauWebhook.md

 Accept wildcard characters: False
 ```

-### -Frequency
+### -DestinationUrl
-(Optional) The frequency of the data-driven alert: once, frequently, hourly, daily, or weekly.
+(Optional) The new destination URL for the webhook.
+The webhook destination URL must be https and have a valid certificate.

 ```yaml
 Type: String